rachaelstanislaw/learn-pre-work/CSS/css_challenges.md

 <img src="/assets/mypetsstyled.png">

-Use the following color palette to fill in the blanks of the proceeding CSS code:
+Use the following color palette of protected CSS color names to fill in the blanks of the proceeding CSS code:

 <img src="/assets/colorpalette.png">